mactul/powermake/documentation.md

 - You can write this in the json configuration, but only if you are doing cross-compilation, on the other hand, you should let powermake retrieve this value.
 > [!WARNING]
 > Note that if you change this value in the script after the config is loaded, the environment will not be reloaded and the compiler will keep the previous architecture, use [config.set_target_architecture](#set_target_architecture) to reload the environment.

+> [!TIP]
+> There is the `--arch` argument on the command line that overrides this and can be used to cross-compile instead of a config file

 ##### c_compiler